scottchellew/exploratory-data-analysis---customer-loans-in-finance774/README.md

 loan_payments.csv is the downloaded file from db_utils.py

+new_loan_payments.csv is a copy of loan_payments.csv, before any data transformation has been applied to it.

 credentials.yaml contains the credentials of the database stored in the cloud.

 .gitignore contains credentials.yaml

 Data_Analysis_Milestone3 is the file that contains all of the working out to complete the tasks of this milestone.
 This shows histograms, qq plots, calculations of null values, heatmaps, transformation of data to remove nulls and fit the data to a normal distribution, removes outliers, creates a correlation matrix and drops unneeded rows.

+Data_Analysis_Milestone4 is a file that contains all of the working out for this milestone.
+It contains a series of calculations relating to the amount of customers there are and the sum of loans taken.
+This also contains some interpretation of the data, explaining what the loan company could do with these results.

 Data_Transform.py converts some columns into a more appropriate data type.